-I am a postdoctoral Research Fellow at Nuffield College at the University of Oxford.
-My research interests include cross-national participation; developing tools for working with big data in social science; internet activism and participation; social network analysis; and election fraud.
+I am a Hallsworth Fellow at the University of Manchester.
+My research interests include cross-national participation; developing tools for working with big data in social science; internet activism and participation; and social network analysis.

 I work on the British Election Study with Professors Geoffrey Evans, Jane Green, Ed Fieldhouse, Hermann Schmitt and Cees Van Der Eijk.
-You can find the first wave of the BES data through the website here.
+You can find the BES data through the website here.
 I teach political sociology, R programming and social network analysis.

 I also work for the World Bank as a data scientist analysing online civic engagement in developed and developing country contexts, for the Organisation for Security and Co-Operation in Europe, running statistical analysis of election observer reports, and for the BBC on their election night coverage.